leomanza/zkrss-eth-ba-2025/README.md

 ## 3. 📱 App (Frontend)

-The user interface for interacting with ZkRSS.
+The user interface for interacting with ZKRSS.
 It demonstrates the flow of publishing content (generating proofs) and reading content (verifying proofs).

 **Location:** `app/`

 ### Key Features:
 *   **Aztec Wallet Integration**: Connects to the Aztec Sandbox via `EmbeddedWallet`.
-*   **Contract Interaction**: Deploys and interacts with the `ZkRSS` contract directly from the browser.
+*   **Contract Interaction**: Deploys and interacts with the `ZKRSS` contract directly from the browser.
 *   **Publisher Mode**: Allows users to write articles, generate local Merkle Trees, and "publish" them (simulating the Publisher role).
 *   **Reader Mode**: Displays the feed and performs verification of content integrity.